sasilver75/obsidian/Massive Multi-task Language Understanding.md

 A set of 57 tasks that span elementary math, US history, computer science, law, and more.
 To perform well, models must possess extensive world knowledge and problem-solving ability.

-Dwarkesh "*Will Scaling Work*" Skeptic: "have you actually tried LOOKING at a random sample of questions from [[Massive Multi-task Language Understanding|MMLU]] and [[BIG-Bench]]?
+Dwarkesh "*Will Scaling Work*" Skeptic: "have you actually tried LOOKING at a random sample of questions from [[Massive Multi-Task Language Understanding|MMLU]] and [[BIG-Bench]]?
 They're almost *all* just Google Search first hit results.
 They're good tests of *memorization*, not *intelligence!*"

 Note: In May 2024, researchers released [[MMLU-Pro]], which increases the MC number of questions from 4-10, and incorporates 12187 hard questions from Scibench, TheoremQA, STEM sites, while also subslicing the original MMLU to remove trivial and ambiguous questions.